LOOPiN | Product Design

 Product Thinking, User Persona & Journey, User Flow, Wireframing, Visual Design, Prototyping and testing

-I facilitated a workshop by bringing the stakeholders to share their assumptions and insights regarding the “Problem Statement” The main challenge was the difficulty to bring together a small group of people in a short amount of time.
+I facilitated a workshop by bringing the stakeholders to share their assumptions and insights regarding the “Problem Statement” The major challenge was the difficulty to bring together a small group of people in a short amount of time.
 Thinking of young adults, tourists, people who are living in major cities who want to find an activity spontaneously, or bring a few friends together.

 User Persona & Journey